mitmedialab/sar_robot_translation/README.md

 "robot\_translation\_config.json".
 The configuration includes the following
 options:

-- which-robot: This ROS node will translate the generic robot commands received into platform-specific robot commands for the robot indicated here, e.g., JIBO or SPRITE.
+- which\_robot: This ROS node will translate the generic robot commands received into platform-specific robot commands for the robot indicated here.
+  Available robot types include: JIBO, SPRITE, SIMULATED.

 If roscore is not running, the program will print a message saying that it is unable to register with the master node, and will keep trying to connect.